Lale Drekalov: Conversion

 Lale Drekalov was born and raised as Roman Catholic.
 At some point in the first half of the 17th century he converted to Orthodoxy.
 The actual date of his conversion is a matter historical dispute.
-Marko Miljanov, himself a direct descendant of Lale Drekalov through the Popovići brotherhood, mentions that he converted after an agreement with Ruvim III, Metropolitan of Cetinje.
-As Ruvim III lived after the probable life span of Lale Drekalov, Rufim Njeguš who played a key role in the conversion of Kuči and Bratonožići to Orthodoxy is the more historically grounded alternative as Jovan Erdeljanović and Sima Milutinović Sarajlija have pointed out.
+Marko Miljanov, himself a direct descendant of Lale Drekalov through the Popovići brotherhood, mentions that he converted after an agreement with Ruvim IV Boljević, Metropolitan of Cetinje.
+As Ruvim IV lived after the probable life span of Lale Drekalov, Ruvim III Njeguš who played a key role in the conversion of Kuči and Bratonožići to Orthodoxy is the more historically grounded alternative as Jovan Erdeljanović and Sima Milutinović Sarajlija have pointed out.
 Drekalov's conversion was soon followed by a gradual conversion of all Catholics of Kuči.
 As Francesco Bolizza notes in a letter to Cardinal Caponi in 1649, about three or four Catholic villages remained in Kuči under the jurisdiction of the Franciscan mission of Gruda.

 The date of conversion also coincides with his second marriage.
 He was first married to unnamed woman from Kastrati with whom he had one son, Vuko.
 He then married a relative of the Bratonožići vojvoda.
 In the more historically grounded version she was the daughter of vojvoda Stanoje Radonjin and sister of Pejo Stanojev Balević.
 With his second wife had four sons: Vujoš, Iliko, Čejo and Mijo, progenitors of the big Kuči brotherhoods: Vujoševići, Ilikovići. Čejovići and Mijovići.
 The brotherhood of Ilikovići was further diversified thus the surname disappeared, whilst Vuko because of the dispute with his half-brothers settled in Podgorica and converted to Islam, his descendants being known as Turkovići.
 Lale Drekalov was first succeeded by his oldest son Vujoš as Voivode, but the position was later transferred to Iliko.
 After his death begins the branching of the Drekalovići into a union of brotherhoods as opposed to being a single brotherhood.

 The event of the wedding has also been recorded as folk story with a metaphorical segment where the vojvoda of Bratonožići presents Lale with his famous mace as a gift, only to be later warned by his kinsmen that with the mace he handed over all the prosperity of the Bratonožići tribe to Lale as well.
 The story illustrates the exploits of Lale, since under him and his sons Kuči became the largest and most powerful tribe in the Montenegrin Highlands.